Baton Rouge Car Accident Lawyer

 Car accidents are a possibility that you have to contend with every time you get into a car, either as the driver or the passenger.
 While this may sound dire and should be taken seriously, it shouldn’t keep you completely off the road.
 Your lifetime odds of dying in a car accident are only 1 to 101, despite the probability of experiencing a car accident being much higher.
 There is a disparity in these numbers because of a few factors.
 First, you have to consider how many car accidents are fatal.
 Fender benders and sideswipes can also be classified as “car accidents,” which is why your probability of experiencing a car accident is high, but the overall mortality rate is lower.
 Second, not all car crashes are reported, which influences car accident statistics.

 Still, even if someone survives a car wreck, they could be dealing with a major personal injury, such as a traumatic brain injury, a spinal cord injury, or even paralysis.
 These injuries are catastrophic and can result in a debilitating combination of lost wages and medical bills, both of which can put victims in debt for years.
-The good news is that an insurance company can cover some of these damages, but not all.
+The insurance company can cover some of these damages, but not all.
 Sometimes, motor vehicle accidents are so catastrophic that the victim must seek financial compensation through a personal injury lawsuit.

 It’s important to understand your recourse if you happen to find yourself in an auto accident, especially if you are not at fault.
 Even non-fatal car accidents can be traumatic and costly, and in some cases, insurance agents can’t handle everything.
 This is where hiring a Baton Rouge car accident lawyer can come in handy.
 The Law Offices of Ossie Brown can walk you through the entire car accident claims process, advocate for your legal rights, and help you recover compensation for both physical and emotional damages.
 Call our personal injury law firm at 225-343-1111 to schedule a free consultation.